HASwitchPlate/openHASP-docs/docs/integrations/examples/example-fan.md

 To add an openHASP plate to your installation with a sample design to control and reflect the status of a fan:

 - in the plate's web UI select `Hasp Light` UI theme and reboot,
+- upload the [fan icon](../../assets/users/noun_Fan_35097_140.png) to your plate,
-- upload a `pages.jsonl` file with the folowing content to your plate and reboot.
+- upload a `pages.jsonl` file with the folowing content to your plate and reboot:

 ```json
 {"page":1,"id":1,"obj":"btn","x":0,"y":0,"w":240,"h":30,"text":"FAN STATUS","text_font":16,"bg_color":"#2C3E50","text_color":"#FFFFFF","radius":0,"border_side":0,"click":0}